-While Google Maps sets the bar for LBS navigation, there are several other LBS apps that demonstrate just how far the technology has come to provide users with amazing location-based experiences.
+While Google Maps sets the bar for LBS navigation, several other LBS apps demonstrate just how far the technology has come to provide users with amazing location-based experiences.

 Foursquare was an LBS app innovator, popularizing the idea of checking into locations through a mobile device (a use that has been replicated by numerous other apps, such as Facebook and Yelp).

 Today, Foursquare technically offers two versions of itself.
 Foursquare continues to be a location-aware smart search tool that focuses on finding nearby locations, events, restaurants and shops.
 Meanwhile, the Swarm app, launched by Foursquare in 2014, is used for checking in and sharing locations with friends.

 The two versions are often used in tandem.
 Foursquare helps the user find nearby places that fit his/her interests, such as a type of restaurant or activity, while Swarm helps the user invite friends to join by broadcasting the user’s location to his/her Foursquare/Swarm contacts.
 The user can also meet up with friends by quickly seeing which contacts are nearby.

 Weather apps are “a dime a dozen,” but Dark Sky uses LBS technology to provide a truly unique experience.
 Unlike its competitors, Dark Sky goes deeper than a simple high-level forecast summary.
 It offers hyperlocal forecasts for an exact address, with down-to-the-minute notifications about changing weather conditions.